Time management

 Don’t overwork

 Schedule time for breaks and spend time doing things you enjoy.
 This will contribute to you being able to work more productively.
-You might prefer to use an app.
-One example of this can be found at focusboosterapp to ensure you take frequent breaks.

 -